 - This will launch the OS’s File Manager (like Windows File Explorer) showing the screenshot directory of that particular game.
 Keep in mind the parent directory for the screenshots is the same but the sub-directory will be different for each game.

-- Now you can notice the path of the screenshot folder and create a shortcut of it to access it in the future.
+- Now you see notice the path of the screenshot folder, so create a shortcut to access it in the future.

 If a user wants to view his screenshots online, he may select the screenshot in the Screenshots Manager and click on View Online Library.